epam/UUI/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 We use [GitHub Issues](https://github.com/epam/UUI/issues) to track bugs and errors.
-If you run into an issue with the project, please open a new [issue](https://github.com/epam/UUI/issues/new?assignees=&labels=bug&projects=&template=bug-report.md&title=%5BComponent+name%5D%3A+clear+and+descriptive+title) and follow the bug report template.
+If you run into an issue with the project, please open a new [bug report](https://github.com/epam/UUI/issues/new?assignees=&labels=bug&projects=&template=bug-report.md&title=%5BComponent+name%5D%3A+clear+and+descriptive+title) and follow its template.
 The template provides details on all the required and optional sections, along with guidance on how to fill them out.

 #### General Information About Bug Report